joao-fatela/sequential-sound-reproduction/README.md

 # INTRO
-The code in this folder runs an audio reproduction routine over a set of output devices connected to the machine via Portaudio driver (http://www.portaudio.com/)
+The code in this repository runs an audio reproduction routine over a set of output devices connected to the machine via Portaudio driver (http://www.portaudio.com/)

 The package includes:
 - a sample audio library,